sidnei-almeida/help_me_fast/README.md

 > **Prolonged fasting companion for Linux** — metabolic timer, progress tracking, and neuroscience-based pattern interruption.
 Data stays on your machine (BYOS).

+I'm a fasting advocate and I work on my PC all day; my Android is broken, so I couldn't rely on a phone app.
+I built this for myself and for anyone who wants something like it — a simple, local-first fasting companion on the desktop.

 A desktop application for Linux built for developers and power users on tiling window managers (e.g. Hyprland, Sway, i3) and standard desktop environments (GNOME, KDE, XFCE).
 You choose a “vault” folder; all config, profile, and history live there.
 No cloud, no account.

 ---